antfu/eslint-ts-patch/README.md

 There are multiple solutions to load TypeScript files in Node.js at runtime, and each of them consists of different trade-offs.
 This patch supports the following loaders:

+- [`tsx`](https://github.com/privatenumber/tsx) (default) - Use Node's native ESM loader to load TypeScript files.
+  - **Pros**: Use Node's native ESM loader, running in ESM.
+Should have the most correct behavior.
-- [`jiti`](https://github.com/unjs/jiti) (default) - Transpile TypeScript files and ESM to CJS and execute them at runtime.
+- [`jiti`](https://github.com/unjs/jiti)- Transpile TypeScript files and ESM to CJS and execute them at runtime.
   - **Pros**: Easy to use.
 No need to install additional dependencies.
   - **Cons**: Everything is in CJS mode.
 It does not support top-level-await.
 It May have inconsistent behavior during ESM/CJS interop.
 - [`bundle-require`](https://github.com/egoist/bundle-require) - Use `esbuild` to bundle the `eslint.config.ts` file, and import the temporary bundle.
   - **Pros**: Not hacking into Node's internals.
 ESM and top-level-await are supported.
   - **Cons**: It writes a temporary file to disk.
-- [`tsx`](https://github.com/privatenumber/tsx) - Use Node's native ESM loader to load TypeScript files.
-  - **Pros**: Use Node's native ESM loader, running in ESM.
-Should have the most correct behavior.
-  - **Cons**: Still experimental.
-Not yet working well in VS Code extension, etc.

 To try out different loaders, you can set the `ESLINT_TS_PATCH_LOADER` environment variable to one of the following values: